rsingh106/DVCS-Exercise/README.md

 # Ramandeep Singh
-GitHub Desktop (DVCS) - Exercise
-Matching Exercise
+Match the following .

-1. Commits History/Changes
+1.Commits History/Changes
-Answer: F
+ Answer:- F
-2. Sync (push/pull) with Origin
+2.Sync (push/pull) with Origin
-Answer: D
+ Answer:- D
-3. Alterations of committed item
+3.Alterations of committed item
-Answer: E
+ Answer:- E
-4. General Operational Tools for Maintenance
+4.General Operational Tools for Maintenance
-Answer: B
+ Answer:- B
-5. Change branch
+5.Change branch
-Answer: C
+ Answer:- C
-6. Current (selection of) repository
+6.Current (selection of) repository
-Answer: A
+ Answer:- A

  Short Answer & Multiple Choice
 1. Under which menu item is the Show in Explorer option?
 Answer: Repository
 2. Under which menu item can you add or Clone repositories.